-The Millenary Monument is the central focus of the square with its 36m-tall pillar topped with Gabriel the angel holding the Hungarian crown and cross.
+It has a 36m-tall pillar topped with Gabriel the angel holding the Hungarian crown and cross.

 The colonnades behind the pillar have 14 statues of rulers and statesmen who were Hungarian heroes.

 On the northern side of the square is the impressive Museum of Fine Arts which has over 3000 works from European masters.

 There are over 200 caves underneath the city, two of which are open for guided tours.

 Discovered in 1904, Palvolgy Cave is the second-largest cave in Hungary.

-Guided tours run on the hour and follow a 500m route which involves climbing steep steps and ladders.
+Guided tours run on the hour and follow a 500 m route which involves climbing steep steps and ladders.